- Personal Finance»

 The Coupon Lady

-Fifteen years ago when my kids were young, it was a HUGE treat for me to go to the grocery store at night when my kids were home and their Dad was home with them.
+Fifteen years ago when my kids were young, it was a HUGE treat for me to go to the grocery store at night when my kids were home, and their Dad was home with them.
 I would leave the house at 9:00 pm and come home at 1:00 am supercharged and excited about all the money I had saved.
-I always reviewed the store fliers, compared coupons and made a list of what I wanted at each store prior to arriving at the grocery store.
+I always reviewed the store fliers, compared coupons and made a list of what I wanted at each store before arriving at the grocery store.
 I had an envelope for each store with the coupons I would use.
 On a regular basis, I spent only $60.00 for a family of 5, and a dog, and saved an average of $110 each week!
 The cashiers didn't always know my name, but they knew I used a lot of coupons and saved a lot of money, so they would say, "Here comes The Coupon Lady."
 That's how I got the Coupon Lady nickname.
 I was very careful not to take advantage of the store policies, or give the cashiers a hard time.
 It worked out very well for me.
 The cashiers were usually as excited about my shopping deals as I was!
 The following 15 tips helped me the most to save money for my family.
 I hope they help you as well:

 TIPS FOR SAVING: